20 Summer Programs for High School Students in Oregon

 Location: Pacific Northwest College of Art, Willamette University

-Fees: $1750
+Fees: $2250

 Financial Assistance: Scholarships are available.

-Application deadline: Applications open in the spring, and close when seats are full.
+Application deadline: Applications open in the spring and close when seats are full.

-Eligibility: Students in grades 9-12 can apply.
+Eligibility: Students in grades 9-12 are eligible to apply.

 Location: Coastal Discovery Center, Newport, Oregon